apache/camel-website/content/blog/2023/07/camel-k-2-0/index.md

 # Default Micrometer for integration monitoring

 About observability we made some work to use Micrometer as a default.
-This change is quite transparent to the final user as it replaced the dependencies used from one technology (Microprofile) to another (Micrometer).
+Some changes are expected in the default metrics as it replaced the dependencies used from one technology (Microprofile) to another (Micrometer).

 You can have a look at the [Prometheus trait configuration](/camel-k/next/traits/prometheus.html) to learn more.